Overview

 - Endpoint URL: Your endpoint URL.
 Must start with https://

-- Report Type: Select the report type from the dropdown
+- Report Type: Choose the type of report from the dropdown menu.
+Currently, the Webhooks support these reports:

-- Quality Measure (QM): Select the predicted quality measure from the dropdown
+- Quality Measure (QM): Select the predicted quality measure from the dropdown, depending on your product subscription:

 - Facility list: Select All Facilities or specific facility names to include in the payload